UnexpectedEOF/paypal-rest-postman-collections/README.md

 How to use this thing
 ======

 Before getting started, make sure you have a PayPal account.
-Also, install Chrome and Postman.
+Also, install Chrome and Postman (at least 0.8.4.3).

 ###1.
 Create an app on the PayPal Developer Portal
 Sign into http://developer.paypal.com with your PayPal account.
 Once you're there, go to [Your Apps](http://developer.paypal.com/webapps/developer/applications/myapps) and create a new app. *Take note of your "Client ID" and "Secret" under "Test credentials".*